-Most professional services Marketing functions are seen as cost centers that operate solely as productivity levers for practice utilization or as brand police who “make things pretty.”
-Most professional services Marketing functions add limited strategic value to the business.
-In its current form, it muddles along at sub-optimal performance levels, squandering valuable firm resources fulfilling brochure requests and formatting proposals.
+Firms attract brilliant, analytical, driven, and, often, insecure business minds who think they know everything about everything.
+As a result, most professional services Marketing functions are seen as cost centers that operate solely as productivity levers for practice utilization or as brand police who “make things pretty.”
+Most professional services Marketing functions don’t understand their firm’s business and add limited strategic value.
+In its current form, marketing muddles along at suboptimal performance levels, squandering valuable firm resources fulfilling brochure requests and formatting proposals.
 High-performance marketing does not thrive in this environment.

 85% of enterprise decision makers feel they have a timeframe of two years to make significant inroads on their digital transformation before suffering financially and/or falling behind their competitors.
 Are Businesses Really Digitally Transforming or Living in Digital Denial, Progress, 2016

-If the situation were not bad enough, Marketing as a discipline has gone through a revolution in the past decade while most professional services firms stayed cemented in this antiquated Marketing mindset.
+If the situation in professional services were not bad enough, Marketing as a discipline has gone through a revolution in the past decade while most firms stayed cemented in this antiquated Marketing mindset.
 As a result, the firms are being devoured from the top of the market where big firms are getting bigger and from the bottom where SaaS upstarts are gobbling up the market.

-Here are 12 steps to transform Marketing today.
+Here are 12 Steps to Transform Professional Services Marketing

 1. Join the Growth School of Marketing Thought